AppleVegas/modest-menu-scripts/README.md

 ***
 ### AppleVegas's AutoHeal

+Simple auto-healing script that I wrote to prove my "threading" (actually just delayed function loop execution) works. (sleep() wasn't implemented in the API at the time)

 ***
 ### Rainbow Car Script

+Simple smooth rainbow car paint effect.
+Speed is adjustable.
+Uses HSV to RGB conversion.
 ***
 ### Noclip Script

-A little noclip script i made because i gotbored of walking...
+A little noclip script I made because i got bored of walking...
 Can be activated either from the menu (speed canbe adjusted there too), or by pressing number 3 on the keyboard (at least that bind isconvenient for me ;P)

-To activate it you should be on foot and standstill.
+To activate it you should be on foot and stand still.

 ***
 ### Change Model Script

+Simple external model changer.

+There was an issue with other model changers where they don't change your model at all, just reset it.

+That's because these globals have to be changed very quickly, otherwise your model gets reset.

+I attempted to make it work instantly each time, but the sleep() timing should be very precise as it's cpu dependent.

 ***
 ### Trick or Treat Effects Script